drsm79/oscal-view/docs/terms.md

   "additionalProperties": false
 }
 ```
-- **Control**: A structured information object representing a security or privacy control.
+- <a id='catalog-control'>**Control**</a>: A structured information object representing a security or privacy control.
 Each security or privacy control within the Catalog is defined by a distinct control instance.
 ```json
 {
   "title": "Control",